-Bits Name Description [31:8] vmaster_id The incoming AXI AWID into the endpoint of the first transaction to arrive after isolation when the reset_status active_write field is HIGH.
-The assumption is there is no manipulation of incoming AXI AWID in ASNI [7:0] master_id The ASNI node ID of the first transaction to arrive after isolation when the reset_status active_write field is HIGH.
+Bits Name Description [31:8] vmaster_id The incoming signal into the endpoint of the first transaction to arrive after isolation when the active_write field of the IDM_RESET_STATUS register is HIGH.
+This field depends on the incoming endpoint.
+Therefore vmaster_id contains the AWID of the transaction on ASNI and contains the HMASTER on HSNI.
+For AMNI, PMNI, and HMNI the vmaster_id matches the ID of the originating AWID or HMASTER transaction.
+There is no manipulation of the incoming AXI AWID signal in ASNI.
+[7:0] master_id The originating Node ID of the ASNI or HSNI of the first transaction to arrive after isolation when the active_write field of the IDM_RESET_STATUS register is HIGH.